MikeMoolenaar/Migaku-Japanese-Addon/README.md

 # Migaku Japanese Addon Updated
 This project is an unofficial fork of the [Migaku Japanese Addon](https://github.com/migaku-official/Migaku-Japanese-Addon) aiming to be compatible with Anki 2.1.50+ (Qt6).
-The plan for this project is to regularly update the addon to be compatible with the latest Anki version.
+The plan for this project is to regularly update the addon in order for it to work with the latest Anki version.
 I personally don't want to make any big improvements or implement new features, though feel free to create a PR/issue if you want to :).

 ## Changes